TomWhitwell/SlowMovie/README.md

   -c CONTRAST, --contrast CONTRAST
                         Adjust image contrast (default: 1.0) -l, --loop            Loop single video.
-  -e, --epd             The waveshare device to load, default is epd7in5_V2

 Args that start with '--' (eg. -f) can also be set in a config file (slowmovie.conf).
 Config file syntax allows: key=value, flag=true,